 The look of horror on my face said it all as I had been unaware that I had any grey hairs!
 Also, this girl was comparing me to her father figure?!
 Yep – if I had dusted off my old flirt-circuits she would have no doubt classified me as an old creep and locked the door as I left – no discounts for old fart Trev.

 So today for the first time I look in the mirror and a forty year old man looks back at me.
 It’s been a helluva ride.
 I’ve traveled the world and learned how to order a beer in a dozen languages.
 I’ve had a Uni Radio Show, appeared on Television, Sworn on the Big Screen and done Stand-Up Comedy at the Edinburgh Fringe Festival.
 I’ve been painfully thin then fat then buff then… kinda flowing.
 I’ve lived in Melbourne and London and even returned to the Mallee for a while.
 I’ve lost my parents but had children of my own.
 I’ve become the sum of my experiences…. which somehow has turned me into a Blog Writing, Hobby Farming, Househusband and Father who spends his days looking after his kids and propagating plants.
-Doesn’t sound much but really when you think about it, having a loving wife, beautiful son & daughter, a big house in the hills and only working for others when I feel like it – I may have not become the megastar I thought I would but I could have done a lot worse that’s for sure.
+Doesn’t sound much but really when you think about it, having a loving wife, beautiful son & daughter, a big house in the hills (even if it’s not mine) and only working for others when I feel like it – I may have not become the megastar I thought I would but I could have done a lot worse that’s for sure.

 So what pearls of wisdom have I learned that can prepare others for turning the big Four Oh?
 Well… none.
 Nada, Zip, Zippo.
 It’s going to affect each one of you differently.
 I can’t say it feels any different to being 39 and to be honest in my head I’m still 25.
 All I can say is that yes, the concept of turning forty sucks…